-If your doctor advises that you can start taking Abacavir again, you may be asked to take your first doses in a place where you will have ready access to medical care if you need it.
-If you are hypersensitive to Abacavir, return all your unused Abacavir tablets for safe disposal.
-Ask your doctor or pharmacist for advice.
+If your doctor advises that you can start taking abacavir again, you may be asked to take your first doses in a place where you will have ready access to medical care if you need it.

+If you are hypersensitive to abacavir, return all your unused Abacavir tablets for safe disposal.
+Ask your doctor or pharmacist inflammation of the pancreas (pancreatitis).
+You may experience severe pain in the stomach that radiates into the back, have a swollen and tender stomach, and feel sick and generally unwell.

 The Abacavir pack includes an Alert Card, to remind you and medical staff about hypersensitivity reactions.
-Keep this card with you at all times.
+Detach this card and keep it with you at all times.